ngocle03/Carbon-Emission-Analysis/README.md

 | Taiwan       | 62875.00        |
 | India        | 24574.00        |

+**🧾 Explanation**

+This query joins product_emissions with countries using country_id, sums the carbon footprint per country, rounds the values, and returns the top 10 emitting countries.

+**💡 Insights & Conclusions**
+* Spain leads by a large margin, contributing nearly 9.8 million CO₂e, largely influenced by emissions from Gamesa Corporación Tecnológica, which dominates product-level emissions in the dataset.
+* Germany, Japan, and the USA follow, reflecting their strong industrial and automotive sectors.
+* Luxembourg appears unexpectedly high, driven by specific high-emitting companies like Arcelor Mittal.
+* South Korea, Brazil, and India contribute less in comparison, but still rank within the top 10.
+* The geographic spread of emissions shows that while industrial powerhouses dominate, individual high-emitting companies can significantly skew national totals.
+These results suggest that national emission levels in the dataset are heavily influenced by the presence of specific high-impact manufacturers, not just overall economic size.

 ### 3.6.
 What is the trend of carbon footprints (PCFs) over the years?

 ```